m-murasovs/actor-og-image-generator/README.md

 # Open Graph (OG) image generator

 This actor is for sharing Apify actors on social media.

+## How it works

+1. Scrapes actor images and information.

+2. Scrapes the author's picture and full name.

+3. Generates an HTML page and lays out the information in a nice card format.

-It takes a screenshot of the actor's detail page (with a couple of omissions) and returns a JPEG or PNG image.
+4. Takes a screenshot and saves it in JPEG or PNG format.

+## Input

-Just enter the actor's URL into the input and find the image in the default key-value store.
+Just enter the actor's URL into the input.

+You can pick JPEG or PNG format.

+Depending on the size of image you need, adjust the image scale accordingly.

+## Output

+The finished product will be in the default key-value store.

+If you're checking it right after the actor run, you may need to press the refresh button if you can't see the image.